jh-evans/readthedocs/docs/source/using.rst

 However, there are a number of points to note:

 1. What if one of the method parameters is null?
-2. The method returns null if an exception is thrown
+2. The method returns null if an exception is thrown, potentially propagating null around the codebase
-3. Your two tests only test the happy path
+3. Your two unit tests only test the happy path

 A null method parameter will result in a ClassNotFoundException, NoSuchFieldException or NullPointerException being thrown, logged and the method returning null.
 Passing back null requires the code that calls ``getField`` to distinguish these two cases or else another
-NullPointerException will be thrown, which might remain as a silent bug in the code.
+NullPointerException will be thrown, which might remain a silent bug in the code.

-As each of the method parameters might be null and any of the seven ``catch`` statements could happen, there are ten different ways that this method might fail.
-The happy path represents the code block in the ``try`` statement (highlightted) running to completion.
+As each of the three method parameters could be null and any of the seven ``catch`` statements might occur, there are ten different ways that this method might fail.
+The happy path represents the code block in the ``try`` statement (highlighted) running to completion with no issues.

 You decide to rewrite the above using the Darien Library.